UK & International Dementia Support Hub

 • ❀️

-THE HUB One Stop
+β—‰ THE HUB

-Our pathway ensures no one falls through the gaps β€” from the moment of diagnosis through to ongoing, long-term care and end-of-life planning.
+Our pathway ensures no one falls through the gaps from the moment of diagnosis through to ongoing, long-term care and end-of-life planning.
+The person leads their dementia pathway and remains in the 'driving seat' from diagnosis to end-of-life.
+Health, social care and allied professionals are facilitators of the care delivery and not the ones who lead on this, but the person and their loved ones.

 1